shaleen-11/shaleen-11/README.md

 - 👋 Hi, I’m @shaleen-11
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning Data Structures and Algorithms.
 - 📫 How to reach me : k.shaleen@iitg.ac.in

 <!---